Tandem-Media/fastapi-alertengine/README.md

 No. The orchestrator is source-available for audit, hosted and managed by Tofamba.
 Enterprise gets a dedicated deployment under a custom SLA.

 **What is Shadow Mode?**
 Shadow Mode is the default evaluation state for all new tenants.
 The full pipeline runs — detection, diagnosis, policy evaluation, audit trail — but no external calls fire.
 No WhatsApp messages, no recovery tokens, no webhook execution.
 Every suppressed action is logged.
-You can observe for days or months before going live.
+Shadow Mode evaluation runs for up to 30 days.
+At the end of the evaluation period you receive a Governance Report and choose whether to go live.
+No pressure — but no indefinite free orchestrator either.
 Enable via `POST /tenant/{id}/shadow`.
 Disable to go live via `DELETE /tenant/{id}/shadow`.

 **What happens if Claude is unavailable?**
 The system fails safe — falls back to deterministic policy rules.
 The audit log records `actor: "policy"`.
 No silent failures.